-Friday 4PM - 7PM Prior to Event (if this is a pre-race volunteer position selected)
+Friday 3PM - 7PM Prior to Event (if this is a pre-race volunteer position selected)

-- Arrange tables in back for the t-shirt supply - Place the Unleashed tablecloth on the table holding the bib bins - Place bib chart in area for easy viewing - Encourage people to read the event guide before Sunday so they can make the most of Race Day - Volunteers manning the check-in table with bib bibs: - Ask participants for their bib number which they can find on the bib chart posted or by using the QR code link - o Retrieve bib from bin.
-If there is a waiver attached, have the participant complete the form. - Ask the participant to review the info on the bib sticker to verify all is correct. - If there are any changes that affect their race placement (age, gender, lap) then this must be recorded on the clipboard form - Provide the participant with the correct oval-shaped race sticker (1628/3256/Heroes) according to the race indicated on their bib sticker - Check off the name on the clipboard sheet, verify that the waiver has been signed and the size of t-shirt that is noted on the bib sticker.
+- Arrange tables in back for the t-shirt/event guide supply - Place the Unleashed tablecloth on the table holding the bib bins - Place bib chart in area for easy viewing - Encourage people to read the event guide before Sunday so they can make the most of Race Day - Volunteers manning the check-in table with bibs: - Ask participants for their bib number which they can find on the bib chart posted or by using the QR code link - Retrieve bib from bin.
+If there is a waiver attached, have the participant complete the form - Ask the participant to review the info on the bib sticker to verify all is correct - If there are any changes that affect their race placement (age, gender, lap) then this must be recorded on the clipboard form and given to the Lead at the end of the day - Provide the participant with the correct oval-shaped race sticker (1628/3256/Heroes) according to the race indicated on their bib sticker - Check off the name on the clipboard sheet, verify that the waiver has been signed and the size of t-shirt that is noted on the bib sticker.
 Note: We cannot provide a different size shirt from the one requested on the registration.
-If a participant wants to see if there are leftover shirts to swap out it cannot be done until the week after the race when participants who could not make the race have had the opportunity to obtain their paid for race kit. - Request the race kit bag with the appropriate t-shirt size from volunteers manning the T-shirt supply - Hand the race kit bag, bib and oval race sticker to the participant - Volunteers manning the race kit bags - o The check-in volunteer will call out a T-shirt size and you will pull a bag with that size - Verify shirt size after pulling from bin - Give the bag to the check-in volunteer requesting it - If someone is picking up a packet for another person, they will need to provide the completed authorization form or a hand-signed note from that person (a photo of the note will do, but they need to email the photo to: unleashed@kindredsoulsfoundation.org before you give them the packet so we have it on file).
+If a participant wants to see if there are leftover shirts to swap out it cannot be done until the week after the race when participants who could not make the race have had the opportunity to obtain their paid-for race kit. - Request the race kit bag with the appropriate t-shirt size from volunteers manning the T-shirt/event guide bag supply - Hand the race kit bag, bib and oval race sticker to the participant - Volunteers manning the race kit bags - The check-in volunteer will call out a T-shirt size and you will pull a bag with that size - o Verify shirt size after pulling from bin and ensure an event guide is in the bag - Give the bag to the check-in volunteer requesting it - If someone is picking up a packet for another person, they will need to provide the completed authorization form or a hand-signed note from that person.
 Permissions that cannot be verified as authentic (such as someone verbally telling you on the phone) cannot be used and please tell them that is for the protection of the participant.
-Participants will need to pick up on race day between 8-8:30am on the field. - No packets can be picked up for others, even w/an authorization form or note, if a WAIVER still needs to be signed - Collect the signed authorization notes for our records - At 7 PM volunteers will mindfully pack up all boxes of t-shirts, plastic bins with bibs, and all signage and load into vehicle of the Area Lead
+Participants will need to pick up on race day between 8-8:30am on the field - No packets can be picked up for others, even w/an authorization form or note, if a WAIVER still needs to be signed - Collect the signed authorization notes for our records and give to the Lead at the end of the day - At 7PM volunteers will mindfully pack up all boxes of t-shirts, plastic bins with bibs, and all signage and load into vehicle of the Area Lead